Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 PARIS: The Franklin, the school paper.
 Are you going out for it?

-— The namesake of Chilton’s school paper, Benjamin Franklin (1706-1790), was a polymath and a Founding Father of the United States.
-“Franklin became a successful newspaper editor and printer in Philadelphia, the leading city in the colonies, publishing the Pennsylvania Gazette at the age of 23″ (Wikipedia).
+- The namesake of Chilton’s school paper, Benjamin Franklin (1706-1790), was a polymath and a Founding Father of the United States.
+“Franklin became a successful newspaper editor and printer in Philadelphia, the leading city in the colonies, publishing the Pennsylvania Gazette at age 23″ (Wikipedia).
+He was also a drafter and signer of the Declaration of Independence and the first US postmaster general.

 LORELAI: Um, Drella.
 Drella!
 Please, a little softer!